AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/storage.md

 See [State Variables](./state_variables.md) for how to initialise them.

 Using Storage in a contract is like using any other struct in Noir.
-For each function that needs access to the storage, initialise the storage inside the function, and call the state variables in it:
+For each function that needs access to the storage, initialise the storage inside the function, and then access its state variable members:

 #include_code storage-init /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/main.nr rust